namajain/EEGanalysis/README.md

 - [ ] Using stock-market indicators for inference
 - [ ] Identifying the smallest quantum to determine a meditative state
 - [ ] Building a classification tool to predict the brain states

+## Guidelines for data acquisition
+* Impedence should be less than 20 kilo ohms
+* Records should be saved in format **XYZZ** where X is the patient id, Y is the activity id and ZZ is the trial id
+* Pyplots should follow a uniform config- tight fit, frequency 0 - 80 and amplitude 0 - 500000
+* Duration should be around 10 mins and should use the data fron 0:15 - 9:15

 ## Observation Log